 We discussed ceramides earlier.
-Now let’s talk about Glycolic Alpha Hydroxy Acid because it’s the key ingredient the top-notch Alpha Skin Care Renewal Body Lotion.
+Now, let’s talk about Glycolic Alpha Hydroxy Acid, because it’s the key ingredient in the top-notch Alpha Skin Care Renewal Body Lotion.

-Glycolic AHA, derived from sugar cane, is excellent for getting rid of dirt and dead skin cells which cause dryness and leave your skin feeling rough.
+Glycolic AHA, derived from sugar cane, is excellent for getting rid of dirt and dead skin cells, which cause dryness and leave your skin feeling rough.
 It also boosts collagen production; collagen is the most abundant protein in the human body and gives skin strength and elasticity.
-The body produces less collagen as we get older, which causes sagging, wrinkled skin – among other not-so-nice symptoms.
+The body produces less collagen as we get older, which causes sagging and wrinkled skin, among other not-so-nice symptoms.

 - Ideal for removing dead skin cells